 Initial training for new controllers gains them a student licence for a rating: Area or Approach.
-As supply gaps in specific validations become known, trainees are funnelled to target the watches and sectors as required.
+As supply gaps in specific validations become known, trainees are funnelled to target gaps in watches and sectors as required.
 Training can also become more targeted for existing ATCOs to extend and gain additional validations to increase flexibility and resilience.

 ATCO leave for the following season is also finalised, providing increased certainty on the likely availability of specific validations on specific dates.
-Leave is managed systematically to control the numbers that are away at any given time.
+Leave is managed systematically to control the amount approved at any given time.